Guidelines for confirmation of candidature

 Provisional to Confirmed Candidature

-Once a candidate’s oral presentation, confirmation proposal and requested revisions (if required through the written feedback) have been completed, the Faculty confirmation review committee makes a formal recommendation to the Office of Research and Higher Degrees on the acceptance of you as a full candidate in the research program.
+Once a candidate’s oral presentation, confirmation proposal and requested revisions (if required through the written feedback) have been completed, the Faculty confirmation review committee makes a formal recommendation to the Office of Research Graduate Studies on the acceptance of you as a full candidate in the research program.

-Once approved by the Director, Office of Research and Higher Degrees, you and your supervisors are advised of your full candidature in writing (emailed to your UMail account).
+Once approved by the Director, Office of Research Graduate Studies, you and your supervisors are advised of your full candidature in writing (emailed to your UMail account).